ItokawaK/MoNaS/README.md

 - Optionally [MUSCLE](https://www.drive5.com/muscle/) v3.8.31\*

-  \*Versions we are currently using.
+  \*Versions are those we are currently working on.

-Root directories of those software executables should be included in your $PATH environment variable, or you can directly specify these paths in the **scripts/bin_path.json** file.
+Those softwares need to be callable through $PATH environment variable.
+Instead, you can directly specify paths of the directories in the **scripts/bin_path.json** file.

-Additionary, you will need [biopython](https://biopython.org/) package installed in your python to run **genotype_sanger.py**, and some helper tools to create files for your own reference genomes.
+Additionally, you need [biopython](https://biopython.org/) package installed in your python if you utilize some helper tools which automatically construct reference files or run **genotype_sanger.py**.

 ### Genome references
 MoNaS requires a reference genomic sequence in FASTA, and annotation for CDSs in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) and [GFF3](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) files for *VGSC* gene of your species.
 Accurate genome and annotation information, of course, is the most vital part of this pipeline.
 By default, MoNas includes references of three species of mosquitos, *Aedes aegypti* (-s Aaeg), *Aedes albopictus* (-s Aalb) and *Culex quinquefasciatus* (-s Cpip).
-Those references only include subregions of genome which contain *VGSC* of each species.
+Because of the file size limitation hosted in GitHub, those references only include a part of the entire genome of each species which contain *VGSC* gene.

 Each file should have name with prefix **ref** (eg. ref.ga) and be organized under a directory as: